-In Religious Education we learning about Sikhism, stories and symbols, and in PE we will get some top class tennis coaching as well as focusing on our athletic skills as we look forward to Sports Day at the end of the Summer Term.
+In Religious Education we learning about Sikhism, stories and symbols, and in PE we be focusing on our athletic skills as we look forward to Sports Day.

 Have a look at our Spring Term recital of The Sound Collector by Roger McGough;

 Book-bags should be brought into school every day: we encourage children to be as independent as possible and to remember their book-bag for themselves.

 We hear children read in Guided Reading sessions, and individually at other times.

 Children are encouraged to change their books regularly for themselves.

 Our PE days are on Mondays (outdoor) and Wednesdays (indoor)

 A PE kit consists of: T-shirt, shorts, long-sleeved top and jogging bottoms, spare socks, trainers or plimsolls.
 Long hair must be tied back and no jewellery please.
 Please leave PE kits in school (unless it needs washing of course!) so that we can be flexible with our timetable if we need to be.
 If your child does not have the correct PE Kit they will not be able to participate actively in that session, so please help by ensuring the kit is in school.

 Children will need to provide a named water bottle which should be brought into school.
 It will then be returned on Fridays for cleaning.
 The class tap is drinking water and the children are encourage each morning to fill their bottles.